Skip to content

 Allow or Block Pop-ups in Safari on iPhone & iPad

-Block Pop-ups and Redirect
+Block the Site Pop-ups

-We can easily block the website pop-ups within the Safari browser with a single toggle button.
-This will block all the website pop-ups and redirect, which can lead to phishing sites or unwanted adverts.
+We can easily block the website pop-ups with a toggle switch, which can lead to phishing sites or unwanted adverts.
+Here are the steps to follow:

 1. Open the Settings app on the iPhone or iPad.